Dollar General: 2003–present

-Dollar General filed on August 20, 2009, for an initial public offering of up to $750 million, turning the company once again into a publicly traded corporation.
-In 2013, Dollar General started selling cigarettes in response to its competitor Family Dollar selling cigarettes in 2012.
+On August 20, 2009, Dollar General filed for an initial public offering of up to $750 million, turning the company once again into a publicly traded corporation.
+In 2013, Dollar General started selling cigarettes in response to its competitor Family Dollar selling cigarettes beginning in 2012.

 Dollar General's 12th distribution center opened on May 31, 2014, in Bethel, Pennsylvania, to serve the Northeast and Midwest stores.
 On August 18, 2014, Dollar General lodged a competing bid of $9.7 billion against Dollar Tree for Family Dollar.
 The bid was rejected on August 20, 2014, by the Family Dollar board, which said it would proceed with the deal with Dollar Tree.

 On June 3, 2015, Chief Operating Officer Todd Vasos replaced Rick Dreiling as chief executive.
 Dreiling remained as senior advisor and chairman until his retirement in January 2016.
 Dollar General's 13th distribution center opened in San Antonio, Texas, on June 6, 2016, with a local investment of $100 million and the creation of over 500 jobs.
 In September 2015, the City Council in Janesville, Wisconsin, approved an agreement to bring a Dollar General distribution center to the town.
 The center created more than 500 jobs in the area and became the 14th Dollar General distribution center.